rickbarrette/redmine_qbo/README.md

 #### Disclaimer

-OAuth2 is hacked into place with version 0.8.0 & working but I'm sure I missed a few things

 Note: Although the core functionality is complete, this project is still under heavy development.
 I am still working on refining everthing and adding other features.
 Tags should be stable

 Also worth metioning I am currently using this in a live production enviroment with no issues